Skip to content

 86. Commitment to conduct social and environmental impact assessments (SEIAs)?

 The company commits under the RSPO New Planting Procedures (NPP) as an RSPO member reporting as a grower.
-The company also has a commitment to conduct social and environmental impact assessments in its own reporting.
+The company also commits to conduct social and environmental impact assessments in its own reporting.

 • Y